LukaszSwolkien/Covid19/README.md

 There are many websites already providing all this data.
 The purpose of this code is to provide complete flexibility in jupyter lab / notebook analysis for anyone with Python skills who want to check data for themselves

-It also has opentelemetry tracing to better observe and debug issues.
-This service is simple but makes a few data sourcing calls and then calls several data processing methods so is a good place to check opentelemetry-python implementation

 ## Setup project